Personal income tax

 Generally, the state's sales and use tax rate is 7 percent.

-Food is taxed at 5 percent, but candy, dietary supplements and prepared food are taxed at the increased 7 percent rate.
+Certain food items are taxed at 5.25 percent, but candy, dietary supplements and prepared food are taxed at the increased 7 percent rate

 More details are available at the state's sales and use tax Web page, as well as the Sales and Use Tax Compliance Agreement.

 Tennessee does not have a homestead exemption.
 However, there is a property tax relief program for the elderly, disabled and/or veterans.
 Program requirements may be found at the Tennessee Comptroller's website.